masagrator/UnityGraphics/README.md

 - SaltyNX
 - File with offsets dedicated to game (you can find storage here: https://github.com/masagrator/UnityGraphicsWarehouse)

+For now UnityGraphics supports only:
+- Quality category excluding:
-For now UnityGraphics supports only Quality category excluding `shadowCascade4Split_Injected` (requires using Vector3 struct) and `QualityLevel` (they are just profiles and cannot be used to bring default settings, so I don't bother with implementing it).
+-- `shadowCascade4Split_Injected` (requires using Vector3 struct)
+-- `QualityLevel` (they are just profiles and cannot be used to bring default settings, so I don't bother with implementing it).
 I'm not implementing functions that doesn't have "set" counterpart.
+- SetResolution from Screen category

 To learn what each setting does read Unity documentation.
 Be aware that game may use different Unity version.
 You can change version in left upper corner.